Rotation-invariant web bases from hourglass plabic graphs: Fluctuating tableaux and separation labelings

-We are now able to relate promotion and evacuation of fluctuating tableaux to rotation and reflection of hourglass plabic graphs.

-\begin{definition} Given an hourglass plabic graph $G$, let $\rot(G)$ be the graph obtained by rotating $G$ one step counterclockwise with respect to the labeling $b_1,\ldots,b_n$ of the boundary.
+\begin{definition} Given an hourglass plabic graph $G$, let $\rot(G)$ be the graph obtained by rotating $G$ one step counterclockwise with respect to the labeling $b_1,\ldots,b_n$ of the boundary, so that what was $b_1$ becomes $b_n$.
 Let $\refl(G)$ denote the graph obtained by reflecting $G$ with respect to the diameter of the boundary circle passing between $b_n$ and $b_1$. \end{definition}

 Recall that we often identify a fluctuating tableau $T$ with its lattice word $L(T)$.
 In particular, we write $\promotion(L(T))$ for $L(\promotion(T))$, and likewise for $\evacuation$.